dmonopoly/quixote-cipher/README.md

 ## What is this?
-An implementation of the EM-based decipherment technique in [Knight and Yamada, 99](http://www.aclweb.org/anthology/W/W99/W99-0906.pdf) on Spanish sounds, given separate IPA training material that is not parallel to historical text T (Don Quixote, here).
+An implementation of the EM-based decipherment technique in [Knight and Yamada, 99](http://www.aclweb.org/anthology/W/W99/W99-0906.pdf) on Spanish sounds, given separate IPA training material that is not parallel to historical text T (here, Don Quixote).

 ### Purpose
 Research.

 ### Code Organization
-TODO
+- EMViterbiPackage contains the main code for running EM and Viterbi.
+- GeneratedData contains example outputs.
+- GivenCounts contains count data.

-## Running (not ready yet)
+## Running
 Compile using cmake.
 Example:

     mkdir build && cd build